umbraco/UmbracoDocs/umbraco-cloud/release-notes/README.md

 * **Specify portal project roles on project invites** - When inviting a new user to a project you can specify the portal project role assigned to the user for each separate environment of the project.
 * **Improved available upgrade notifications** - We have improved the notifications for available upgrades on the project page.
 * **Baseline loading efficiency in create wizard** - When creating a new cloud project loading of potential baselines is now async for improved performance.
-* **Blob storage connection info** - The blob storage connection info for a project is now displayed on the _Connection details_ page.
+* **Blob storage connection info** - The blob storage connection information for a project is now displayed on the _Connection details_ page.
 * **Project invitation link to clipboard** - To ease the project invite flow if a project invitation mail is bounced or accidentally lands in the spam folder you can now copy the invitation link to your clipboard.
 * **Release notes link in the portal** - As you are reading these pages you might already have noticed the new item in the profile menu of the portal; a link to the portal release notes.